 The significance of rules

-As soon as you start thinking about rules in this way, the enormity of the universe of rules becomes almost overwhelming.
+As soon as you start thinking about rules in this way, the vastness of the universe of rules becomes almost overwhelming.
 Rules govern our every action.
-And by our rules, and the rules of others, we are measured and assessed, in terms not only of how good we are at remembering and following one set of rules or another, but even the nature of our characters – what type of people we are, and how others will relate to us once the pattern of our adherence to rules is ascertained.
+And by our rules, and the rules of others, we are measured and assessed, in terms not only of how good we are at remembering one set of rules or another, but even the nature of our characters – what type of people we are, and how others will relate to us once the pattern of our adherence to rules is ascertained.

 Think about it for a minute.
 A job interview is a determination of what rule sets you’re familiar with, and how good you are at following them.
 Please provide examples and references.
 And the interviewing doesn’t end when you get the contract.
 Even once you’ve set up your desk phone and carefully arranged your pens in that cleverly personalized coffee mug that you don’t really ever want to drink from, people still want to know what rules you follow so they can decide if you’re one of them.

 I have found, on a number of occasions, that the start of a new contract is heralded by a brief interrogation about rules.
 People want to know how I feel about serial commas, or ending sentences with prepositions.
 My answer these days, which I’ll admit rarely garners me new friends, is that rules are for people who need something to cling to.
 I’ll use a serial comma if I think it’s appropriate and helpful to the reader.
 But I’m a professional writer.
 I work without a net.

 Of course there are rules that must be followed; there can be no language without a consensus on what words mean, how they function, and what sort of order we expect them to arrive in.
 Then there are rules that we are told about language by people who are trying to be helpful.
 These rules generally come with so many qualifications and exceptions that as rules they are of no practical use at all.
 The best example of this is ‘i’ before ‘e’ except after ‘c.’
 But there are many others like it.